Homeโ€บArticlesโ€บBest Ofโ€บBest LinkedIn Tools

 When you paste a resume from Word or a PDF into LinkedIn's About section or a message, hidden formatting characters, tab stops, and odd line breaks often carry over and look broken.
 The [Resume Plain Text Formatter](/resume-text-formatter/) strips that hidden formatting, leaving clean plain text that pastes correctly into any LinkedIn field.

-LinkedIn limits posts to 3,000 characters and headlines to 220 characters to keep content scannable in a feed of short updates.
-The [Word & Character Counter](/word-counter-formatter/) shows your exact character count as you draft, so you're not surprised by a 'character limit exceeded' error when pasting into LinkedIn.
+LinkedIn caps posts at 3,000 characters and headlines at 220 characters to keep content scannable in a feed of short updates.
+The [Word & Character Counter](/word-counter-formatter/) shows your exact character count as you draft, so a 'character limit exceeded' error doesn't catch you off guard when pasting into LinkedIn.

 Posts allow up to 3,000 characters and fully support Unicode styling from the [LinkedIn Text Formatter](/linkedin-text-formatter/) for emphasis, while certain profile fields like your headline are indexed by search and should generally stay in plain text to remain discoverable.
 The [Word & Character Counter](/word-counter-formatter/) helps you stay within each field's specific limit as you draft.